 Sperm count or concentration

 Sperm count refers to the number of sperm that are present in 1 ml of semen.
-World Health Organization (WHO) guidelines suggest that a normal sperm count is at least 15 million per ml or no fewer than 39 million sperm per sample.
+World Health Organization (WHO)

 Home sperm analysis kits usually only test for sperm count.
 As this is just one aspect of male fertility, it is important that people see their doctor and get comprehensive sperm analysis to check for other factors affecting their sperm.